cs-uob/COMSM0085/exercises/part1/src/posix1/ssh.md

 chmod 600 authorized_keys
 ```

 SSH will accept a public key if it is listed in the file `authorized_keys` in the user's `.ssh` folder, the format is one line per key.
-Instead of just copying `id_ed25519.pub` to `authorized_keys`, which would overwrite the latter file if it already existed, we use the construction `cat SOURCE >> DEST` to have our shell append the source file to the destination.
+Instead of just copying `id_ed25519.pub` to `authorized_keys`, which would overwrite the latter file if it already existed, we use the construction `cat SOURCE >> DEST` to have our shell append the source file to the destination. _Note: it's **authorized**, the American spelling -- if you use the British spelling here OpenSSH won't know to read that file._

 However, if the authorised keys file didn't exist already, then it has now been created with default permissions and SSH won't accept that for security reasons. `chmod` means change permissions (also known as "mod bits") and 600 is the bit pattern we want in base 8, because that is how permissions work for historical reasons.
 Permissions are a bitfield of 9 bits, the first three are read/write/execute for the owner, the next three the same for the group, and then for everyone else.
 If you `ls -l` you will see this in a slightly more human-readable format, namely `rw-------` where a minus means that a bit is turned off.

 Now type `exit` to get back to your own machine, and then `ssh USERNAME@seis.bris.ac.uk` to log back in to seis.
 It should log you in without asking for a password, and you have now set up key-based SSH authentication for seis.

-Note: if you set a password on your SSH key earlier, then it will ask you for a password, and it will expect the key password not your uni password.
-You know not to ever reuse your uni password for anything else, right?
+_Note: if you set a password on your SSH key earlier, then it will ask you for a password, and it will expect the key password not your uni password.
+You know not to ever reuse your uni password for anything else, right?_

 If for some reason something doesn't work with ssh, the first thing to try is to add the `-v` switch enable debugging information (you can even do `-vv` or `-vvv` to see even more detail, but we don't need that).
 If there is a problem with the permissions on your private key file for example, then you will see SSH complain in the debugging information.